gloryjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that creates an empty file called hello
+write a script that adds execute permission to the owner of the file hello